Tag Archives: tennessee walking horse

 By Jennifer Klitzke

 Before I set out to Seattle, WA to visit family for a week in 2016, I learned that Classical French Dressage Master Philippe Karl had been teaching School of Légèreté instructor certification clinics in three USA locations.
-One of these locations is Cadbury Farm, not far from where I would be staying.
+One of these locations was not far from where I would be staying.

-Ecstatic with the opportunity to get first-hand teaching in this Classical French Dressage method I have been studying, I contacted Nichole Walters, the owner and instructor of Cadbury Farm for lessons while I was in Seattle.
+Ecstatic with the opportunity to get first-hand teaching in this Classical French Dressage method I have been studying, I contacted Nichole Walters, the Légèreté instructor in training to take lessons while I was in Seattle.

 Nichole asked about my experience with Karl’s philosophy and the training with my horses.
-I explained that I had been studying Karl’s DVDs Classical versus Classique and Classical Dressage 1-4 and applying what I learned with my naturally gaited Tennessee walking horse and fox trotting horse.
+I explained that I had been studying Karl’s DVDs Classical versus Classique and Classical Dressage 1-4 and applying what I learned with my naturally gaited Tennessee walking horse, fox trotting horse, and Spanish Mustang.

 Philippe-Karl-Legerete-DVDs-video-camera